Jaghs/statistical-modelling-python-project/README.md

-# Statistical Modelling with Python in Paris 🥐
+# Statistical Modelling and APIs with Python for Paris Bikestations 🚲

 ## Project/Goals 🎯